talha828/Reel-To-Blog/README.md

 - Earn through Google AdSense by driving traffic to your blog.

 ### 3. **Free Tools**
-- Uses free tools like Google Blogger, Ollama, and FFmpeg.
+- Uses free tools like Google Blogger, Ollama, MoviePy, and Vosk.
 - No additional costs for software or APIs (except YouTube API if used).

 ### 4. **Time-Saving**